NuevoFoundation/workshops/content/microbit/_index.md

 //endless while loop
 while (true){
     //this will happen over and over again forever since the condition will never be false }

 //break;	//stops a loop immediately and moves to line below the loop
 ```
 ### Putting your skills to the test
-### Getting started with Micro:Bitg
+### Getting started with Micro:Bits

 <iframe height="400px" width="100%" src="https://repl.it/@koconnell/add-JS-to-HTML?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals">
 </iframe>